hecerinc/Notes-On/finanzas/chap10.md

 > **actual cash value**: A value assiend to an insured property that is determined by subtracting the amount of physical depreciation from its replacement cost.

 The principle of indemnity limits the amount that an insured may collect to the **actual cash value** of the property.
-Some insurers pay replacement ocst without taking depreciation into account.
+Some insurers pay **replacement cost** without taking depreciation into account.

 Wihout a replacement-cost provision, it's common practice to deduct the amount of depreciation to obtain the actual cash value.